Skip to main content

 • and composable with existing systems.

-Marketplaces, fintechs, Web3 protocols, insurance platforms, and OSS ecosystems can all plug into the same dispute resolution core.
+Marketplaces, fintechs, Web3 protocols, and insurance platforms can all plug into the same dispute resolution core.